franreysaycon/FBPrivateSecureAIChallenge/README.md

-# FB Private and Secure AI Challenge
+# Introduction to Pytorch

-This is my personal repo in my undertaking of the lessons in my Udacity scholarship.
+This is my personal repo in my undertaking of the lessons in my Udacity scholarship of the fb security ai challenge.
+This is an introduction to pytorch.

 # Part 1
 ### Exercise 1.py